6.5 Grendel vs 6.5 Creedmoor: Which Is Right for You?

-Although it took Americans a little while to admit it, European hunters have known for years that 6.5mm projectiles are some of the most aerodynamic and accurate rounds for long-range shooting.
+Although it took us Americans a while to admit it, European hunters have long known that 6.5mm projectiles are among the most aerodynamic and accurate for long-range shooting.

-Two such rifle cartridges to burst onto the North American shooting scene are the 6.5 Creedmoor and the 6.5 Grendel.
+Two 6.5mm rifle cartridges that have recently burst onto the North American shooting scene are the 6.5 Creedmoor and 6.5 Grendel.

-Although both rounds fire the same 0.264” bullet diameter, they are vastly different in their application as the 6.5 Grendel was designed for the AR-15 while the 6.5 Creedmoor was developed with long range shooting competitions in mind.
+Although both rounds fire the same 0.264” diameter bullet, I’ve found that they differ in their application.
+The 6.5 Grendel is designed to get the most out of the AR-15 platform, whereas the 6.5 Creedmoor was developed for long-range shooting competitions.

-In this article we will examine the differences between these two 6.5mm all-star rifle cartridges and help you determine which round is best for your intended purpose.
+In this article we will examine the differences between these two all-star 6.5mm rifle cartridges, and help you determine which round is better for your intended purpose.

 What’s the Difference Between 6.5 Grendel and 6.5 Creedmoor?

 The primary difference between the 6.5 Grendel and 6.5 Creedmoor is the rifles they were designed for.
-The 6.5 Grendel was designed to be fired from the AR-15 platform to enhance the lethality of the rifle while the 6.5 Creedmoor was designed to be fired from bolt-action rifles for long-range shooting competitions.
+The 6.5 Grendel was designed to enhance the AR-15 platform’s lethality, while the 6.5 Creedmoor was designed for bolt-action rifles in long-range shooting competitions.

 Cartridge Specs

-In contrast, the 6.5 Grendel was released in 2003 as a new chambering for the AR-15 rifle and was designed to outperform the 5.56 NATO/223 Remington.
-Developed by Bill Alexander of Alexander Arms who also brought us the 50 Beowulf, the 6.5 Grendel descended from the 6.5mm PPC case which itself came from the 220 Russian, the parent case for the 7.62x39 Soviet round.
+The 6.5 Grendel was designed to outperform the 5.56 NATO/223 Remington cartridge, and introduced in 2003 as a new chambering for the AR-15 rifle.
+Developed by Bill Alexander of Alexander Arms (who also brought us the 50 Beowulf), the 6.5 Grendel descended from the 6.5mm PPC case (itself a descendent of the 220 Russian, which is a round that had been adapted from the 7.62x39).

-Although the 6.5 Creedmoor and 6.5 Grendel fire the same 0.264” diameter bullets, but they are drastically different in terms of size.
+Although the 6.5 Creedmoor and 6.5 Grendel fire the same 0.264” diameter bullets, they are drastically different in size.

-The 6.5 Grendel was designed with NATO spec STANAG magazines in mind, which restricts the cartridge to a maximum overall length of 2.26”.
-On the other hand, the 6.5 Creedmoor was developed for bolt-action rifles and stands over a half inch taller at 2.825”.
+The 6.5 Grendel was designed with NATO-spec STANAG magazines in mind, which limits cartridges to a maximum overall length of 2.260”.
+On the other hand, the 6.5 Creedmoor was developed for bolt-action rifles.
+It wasn’t bound by the same STANAG limitation and accordingly stands over half an inch taller at 2.825”.

-This massive difference in case length plays directly into case capacity.
-The Creedmoor can hold a sizable 52.5 grains while the Grendel round tops off at 35 grains.
-As I’m sure you can imagine, this plays a critical role in each round’s ballistic performance.
+That massive difference in case length plays directly into case capacity.
+The 6.5 Creedmoor can hold a sizable 52.5 grains of H2O, while the Grendel round tops off at 35 grains of H2O.
+The 6.5 Creedmoor case is also capable of handling higher chamber pressure: 62,000 psi, compared to 52,000 psi for the 6.5 Grendel (per SAAMI specs).

-The 6.5 Creedmoor also generally fires heavier bullets thanks to its higher case capacity.
-The Creedmoor can fire bullets between 95 and 160 grains with the 120, 130, and 140 grain bullets being the most prevalent.
+The 6.5 Creedmoor’s higher case capacity also enables it to fire heavier bullets.
+The 6.5 Creedmoor can fire bullets weighing 95 to 160 grains, with 120, 130, and 140 grain bullets being the most prevalent.

 Recoil

-Given these parameters, the 6.5 Creedmoor will have 17 ft-lbs of free recoil compared to 11 ft-lbs for the 6.5 Grendel.
+Given these parameters, the 6.5 Creedmoor produces 17 ft-lbs of free recoil energy; over 50% more than the 6.5 Grendel at 11 ft-lbs.

-Considering the 6.5 Creedmoor has nearly 50% more case capacity than the 6.5 Grendel, it should come as no surprise that the Grendel has less recoil than the Creedmoor.
+Considering the 6.5 Creedmoor has nearly 50% more case capacity than the 6.5 Grendel, it should come as no surprise that it has substantially more recoil to match.

 Muzzle Velocity, Kinetic Energy, and Trajectory